Career Profile: Commercial Property Manager

 Why Is Commercial Property Management a Job of Tomorrow?

 Despite the slowdown in the housing industry, jobs for property managers are expanding as more people discover the value of a well-managed piece of real estate.
-Employment opportunities for commercial property managers are expected to increase 15 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for commercial property managers are expected to increase 15 percent, according to the Bureau of Labor Statistics.
 Commercial property managers earn an average salary of $43,070 annually.

 What Does a Commercial Property Manager Do?